 In addition to providing software that automates the inventory management processes, Hayes’ consulting service experts also work with customers to set up “best practices” for districts who are new to IT asset management and who need a comprehensive program.

 “We are incredibly happy to provide McAllen ISD with software, training, and consulting services to help them reach their goals.
 We all knew going in that the product ‘Go-Live’ was on a tight timeline, but we knew how important this roll-out was to our customer.
-We care deeply about making sure our customers are satisfied and that every project is successful,” says Debbie Disler, Director of Customer Advocacy at Hayes.
+We care deeply about making sure our customers are satisfied and that every project is successful,” says Debbie Disler, Vice President of Customer Support and Training at Hayes.
 “We’ve partnered with McAllen ISD by helping them manage their instructional materials for years.
 I think it’s only fitting that we’re able to help them as their needs change.”

 About Hayes Software Systems